JuliaDataScience/JuliaDataScience/contents/df_end.md

 ## Filter and Subset {#sec:filter_subset}

-There are two ways to remove rows from a DataFrame, one is `filter` (@sec:filter) and another one is `subset` (@sec:subset).
+There are two ways to remove rows from a DataFrame, one is `filter` (@sec:filter) and the other is `subset` (@sec:subset).
 `filter` was added earlier to `DataFrames.jl`, is more powerful, and more consistent with syntax from Julia base, so that is why we start with discussing `filter`.
-`subset` is a newer, and often more convenient version.
+`subset` is newer and often more convenient.

 ### Filter {#sec:filter}

-From this point on, we start to really get to grips with `DataFrames.jl`.
+From this point on, we start to get to the more eowerful features of `DataFrames.jl`.
-To this end, we need to learn some verbs, such as `select` and `filter`, but it might be a relieve to know that the general design goal of `DataFrames.jl` is to keep the number of verbs that a user has to learn to a minimum[^verbs].
+To do this, we need to learn some verbs, such as `select` and `filter`, but it might be a relieve to know that the general design goal of `DataFrames.jl` is to keep the number of verbs that a user has to learn to a minimum[^verbs].
 Continuing from the earlier mentioned data:

 [^verbs]: According to Bogumił Kamiński on [Discourse](https://discourse.julialang.org/t/pull-dataframes-columns-to-the-front/60327/5).